 This recipe uses venison steak fajitas, though any meat can be used.
-Both venison and beef flank or skirt steaks should be cooked the same way-to rare.
-Yes, rare, though these are all flavorful meats, they can be tough overcooked!
+Both venison and beef flank or skirt steaks should be cooked the same way.
+Rare or medium-rare.

 Other meats include chicken, pork and shrimp.
 Make sure that if using any of these meats, they must all be cooked through.